z-l-p/filmless-simple/README.md

 ### pages.sh

 Similar to the calibration script, this will convert your output .tif files from `filmless_processing.pde` to the correct DPI.
 Also set the `DPI` variable in this script to the one used in your Processing sketch.
-By default, this looks for files named `page_*.tif` on your Desktop.
+By default, this looks for files named `page_*.tif` in the filmless_processing/data folder.

 Unlike the calibration script, this does not convert your image to .png but maintains the TIFF format.